-On November 14, 2006, the Company received a letter from Manatt, Phelps & Phillips LLP on behalf of Acrux DDS Pty Ltd., FemPharm PTY Ltd., and Acrux Limited (collectively "Acrux") notifying the Company of an alleged dispute under the Testosterone and Estradiol Development Agreements between VIVUS and Acrux.
-On April 23, 2007 and May 2, 2007, the Company received letters from Acrux requesting copies of the Asset Purchase Agreement to date, the claims have not been formally withdrawn.
-Development and commercialization of Testosterone MDTS continues.
-Per the terms of the Company's APA with K-V, the license with Acrux related to Evamist is sublicensed to K-V. Although the Company has sublicensed its rights under the Acrux Agreement related to Evamist to K-V, it will continue to have certain obligations under this license in the event that K-V does not satisfy the requirements under the sublicense agreement.
-The Company believes that they have a meritorious defense to claims made by Acrux in connection with the alleged dispute; however, in the event that Acrux should prevail in this matter, it could have a material adverse effect on VIVUS' business, financial condition and results of operations, including the possible return of any proceeds paid by K-V for Evamist.
+On November 14, 2006, the Company received a letter from Manatt, Phelps & Phillips LLP ("Manatt") on behalf of Acrux DDS Pty Ltd., FemPharm PTY Ltd., and Acrux Limited (collectively "Acrux") notifying the Company of an alleged dispute under the Testosterone ("Luramist") and Estradiol ("Evamist") Development Agreements (the "Acrux Agreements") between the Company and Acrux.
+Since that time the Company and Acrux have corresponded regarding the alleged dispute.
+The claims relating to Evamist have not progressed further, but, to date, such claims have not been formally withdrawn.
+Per the terms of the Company's Asset Purchase Agreement with K-V, the license with Acrux related to Evamist is sublicensed to K-V. Although the Company has sublicensed its rights under the Acrux Agreement related to Evamist to K-V, it will continue to have certain obligations under this license in the event that K-V does not satisfy the requirements under the sublicense agreement.
+The Company believes that it has a meritorious defense to the claims made by Acrux in connection with the alleged dispute; however, in the event that Acrux should prevail in this matter relating to Evamist it could have a material adverse effect on the Company's business, financial condition and results of operations, including the possible payment of liquidated damages up to the amount paid by K-V for Evamist.